News

 No comments yet

-OG’s latest financial report reveals that the organisation lost €2,919,146 (~$3,332,102) last year.
-The numbers confirm that OG is struggling to keep the lights on and are projecting an imminent disaster if they don’t find a way to generate revenue.
+OG's latest financial report shows that the organization lost €2,919,146 (~$3,332,102) last year.
+These numbers confirm that the OG is struggling to stay afloat, and portend imminent disaster if they don't find a way to generate revenue.

-At the same time, we’ve been contacted by current and former OG employees who wanted to share information on how the organisation is run, what changed in recent years, what could be at the root of the problem, and what could have contributed to the financial decline.
+In the meantime, we were contacted by current and former OG employees who wanted to share information about how the organization is run, what has changed in recent years, what may have been at the root of the problem, and what may have caused the financial downturn.

-"I am not doing this to screw OG,” a current employee with the organisation wrote to us.
-“I am doing it because this used to be the best place that I worked my entire life, and I wish that I could return to that time."
+"I'm not doing this to spoil OG," one current employee of the organization wrote to us.
+"I'm doing this because it used to be the best place I've worked my whole life and I'd like to go back to that time."

 Questionable decisions

-A series of questionable decisions, cash burn to the point where the company is running out of money, and hirings that aren't explained could lead OG onto an unwanted and dangerous path.
-We learned that although the organisation ran low on liquidity in 2024 and is in the impossibility of paying the prize pool money to some of their former players, promotions, new hirings and expansion into new game titles and regions were a part of the strategy to recover financially.
+A series of questionable decisions, burning money to no end, and inexplicable hires can lead OG down an unwanted and dangerous path.
+We learned that while the organization ran out of liquidity in 2024 and can't pay prize money to some of its former players, promotions, new hires, and expansion into new games and regions were part of its financial recovery strategy.

-In their financial report for 2024, OG states the following:
+In its 2024 financial report, OG reports the following:

-The financial developments of 2024 have adversely affected our cash flow and have led to uncertainty regarding the Company’s ability to continue as a going concern.
-Despite Management's efforts to implement strategic measures to improve financial stability, the Company has experienced recurring operating losses and cash flow shortages.
-Consequently, there is significant doubt about the Company's capacity to continue as a going concern for the foreseeable future.
+2024 financial events have negatively impacted cash flow and resulted in uncertainty about the company's ability to continue as a going concern.
+Despite management's efforts to implement strategic measures to improve financial stability, the company has consistently incurred operating losses and is experiencing cash flow shortfalls.
+Consequently, there is significant doubt about the company's ability to continue as a going concern.

-OG identifies a few reasons for their financial decline, as being “underperformance in key competitive titles and a broader shift in the esports ecosystem.
-Changes in game publisher support, league structures, and monetisation models.”
+OG cites several reasons for its financial downturn: "Poor performance in key competitive games and broader changes in the esports ecosystem.
+Changes in game publisher support, league structure and monetization models."

-These point towards Valve’s decision to discontinue the Dota Pro Circuit and change the Battle Pass model.
-However, while OG states that their rosters “did not achieve expected results in major tournaments, further limiting performance-related income and brand exposure,” some of the organisation’s actions were to expand into new regions and new titles.
-This is how OG is now having more employees than in 2024 and more teams or “strategic partnerships” such as the one they have with the esports division of the Malaysian Selangor Red Giants (SRG) football club.
-Their expansion in new titles includes four new games: Honor of Kings, Marvel Rivals, EAFC, and Mobile Legends: Bang Bang, the latter being a part of the SRG partnership.
+They point to Valve's decision to discontinue the Dota Pro Circuit and change the Battle Pass model.
+However, while OG claims that its roster "underperformed at major tournaments, further limiting performance revenue and brand impact," some of the organization's actions have been aimed at expanding into new regions and new games.
+For example, OG now has more staff than it did in 2024, as well as more teams or "strategic partnerships," such as with the esports division of Malaysian soccer club Selangor Red Giants (SRG).
+The new games include four new titles, Honor of Kings, Marvel Rivals, EAFC and Mobile Legends: Bang Bang, the latter of which is part of the partnership with SRG.

-More so, OG is looking into new regional markets from where they hope to bring in capital.
-Their targets are the Asia-Pacific (APAC) and China regions.
+OG is also entering new regional markets where they hope to raise capital.
+Asia Pacific (APAC) and China are their targets.

-The person brought in to help the organisation “to access one of the most valuable and complex markets in global esports,” as OG states in the financial report, is someone known in the industry for filing for bankruptcy and disappearing with his players’ prize pool money and salaries.
+The man brought in to help the organization "gain access to one of the most valuable and challenging markets in global esports," as the OG states in its financial report, is known in the industry for filing for bankruptcy and disappearing with his players' prize money and salaries.

-Kalvin Chung, or by his full name, Jin Wai Kalvin Chung, had two companies registered in the United Kingdom, MNM Esports (Molotovs and Marshmallows Limited) and DLC Studios, both dissolved.
-MNM Esports and Kalvin Chung disappeared in 2023 with over £ 200,000 in debt to their players and staff.
+Kelvin Cheung, or his full name Jin Wai Kelvin Cheung, had two UK registered companies, MNM Esports (Molotovs and Marshmallows Limited) and DLC Studios, which went into liquidation.
+MNM Esports and Kelvin Cheung disappeared in 2023, owing over £200,000 to players and staff.

-Jin Wai Kalvin Chung has also deleted all his Western social media channels only to make a return now as OG China Regional Lead while using his second name, Kalvin, in what could be seen as an attempt to avoid making an instant connection with MNM and DLC Studios.
+Jin Wai Kelvin Cheung has also deleted all of his western social media channels to return as the regional leader of OG China while using his middle name Kelvin, which can be seen as an attempt to avoid instant communication with MNM and DLC Studios.

-According to sources close to OG who wish to stay anonymous, the OG management has been made aware of Jin Wai Kalvin Chung’s past and the money he owes to his former players, but all the information was disregarded.
-At the end of the day, OG is trying to recover from a 3 million euro loss in 2024, relying on someone with a more than shady track record.
+According to sources close to OG who wished to remain anonymous, OG leadership was made aware of Jin Wai Kelvin Chung's past and the money he owed his former players, but all information was ignored.
+As a result, OG is trying to recover from a 3 million euro loss in 2024 by relying on a man with a more than questionable track record.

 To be able to place a comment please sign in.Sign In